Passenger Ship Website - www.simplonpc.co.uk - Simplon Postcards Home - Recent Updates - Search - Copyright Information - Contact Simplon

 Champion

-Champion was acquired with the Look Ahead II in 2008, but has not been used and is for sale.
+Champion was acquired with the Look Ahead II in 2008, but was not used and was subsequently sold for private use to a Fal owner.

 The Newman fleet pre-season at Tolverne in March 2008 - Queen of the Fal, Look Ahead II and Champion